Slovene Studies

 Graduate of the study of performance studies and creative writing, writer, Alumni ambassador of FHŠ

-Doctoral degree Study Programmes
+Doctoral degree study programmes

 Skip to content